SKim0523/Plantagram-Reverse-Engineer/README.md

 - User will be given an option to search different accounts
 - User will be given an option to follow the accounts they like
 - User will be given an option to rank the accounts they follow to receive more feeds from highly-ranked accounts
-- We are just checking if this work properly for both of us!